2025 marks 250 years of established Jewish life in Sweden

-Over the years, several research projects on Swedish Jewish life and its importance for the development of Sweden have been made possible by the Torsten Söderberg Foundation.
-One such example is the early research of Carl Henrik Carlsson, Associate Professor at Uppsala University, on Citizenship and Discrimination - about Eastern Jews and other immigrants in Sweden 1860-1920.
-Later, the Foundation has also supported his work on the book The History of Jews in Sweden.
-Per Hammarström's research on Jewish social integration in some cities in Norrland 1870-1940 has also been supported by the Foundation.
+Over the years, the Torsten Söderberg Foundation has made possible several research projects on Swedish Jewish life and its significance for Sweden’s development.
+One such example is the early research by Carl Henrik Carlsson, an associate professor at Uppsala University, on *Citizenship and Discrimination: Eastern European Jews and Other Immigrants in Sweden, 1860–1920*.
+Later, the foundation also supported his work on the book The History of the Jews in Sweden.
+Per Hammarström’s research on Jewish social integration in several cities in Norrland from 1870 to 1940 has also received support from the foundation.

 Currently, a research project led by Mia Kurtizén Löwengart at Uppsala University in collaboration with Maja Hultman at the Center for European Research, University of Gothenburg and the Center for Business History is underway on the important Swedish-Jewish contribution to Stockholm's transformation into a modern capital with a particular focus on the capital's public institutions, social networks and cultural identity.

-The Torsten Söderberg Foundation has also supported projects related to the old Jewish cemetery in Gothenburg, the old synagogue on Marstrand and about the Jews in Linnéstaden in Gothenburg.
-The Center for Business History's research project and biography on Peder Herzog - the bookbinder who started building have also been supported by the Torsten Söderberg Foundation.
+The Torsten Söderberg Foundation has also supported projects related to the old Jewish cemetery in Gothenburg, the old synagogue in Marstrand, and the Jewish community in Linnéstaden in Gothenburg.
+The Center for Business History’s research project and biography of Peder Herzog—the bookbinder who became a builder—were also made possible with support from the Torsten Söderberg Foundation.

 Image: Stora Nygatan in Gothenburg with the synagogue.
 Motif from Gothenburg and its surroundings presented in plates, Lithograph by Carl Gustaf Berger (1837-1860).